Sakib1263/TF-1D-2D-ResNetV1-2-SEResNet-ResNeXt-SEResNeXt/README.md

 ![ResNet Architecture Params](https://github.com/Sakib1263/ResNet-Model-Builder-KERAS/blob/main/Documents/Images/ResNet_Model.png "ResNet Architecture")

-On the contrary, the models contain BatchNormalization (BN) blocks after Convolutional blocks and before activation, which is deviant from the original implementation.
+All the models contain BatchNormalization (BN) blocks after Convolutional blocks and before activation (ReLU), which is deviant from the original implementation to obtain better performance.
 Read more about BN in this paper: https://arxiv.org/abs/1502.03167v3.

 ## ResNet Architectures
 A table from the original paper containing the architectures of the ResNet models developed is shown below: